 We simply find that everybody should be able to feel happy about their identity and live a happy life.
 At home on the couch, but also at work, or in any other activities you like.

 Our mission is the emancipation of transgender people and organizing get-togethers for them.

 Many people may still know us as T&T Eindhoven.
 We have been organizing these get-togethers since 1981.

 At TG040 we welcome everybody who is involved in any way with cross dressing or transsexuality, or has an interest or sympathy for this.
-Many of our regular guests often bring their partner (spouse, significant other), or occasionally a friend, a neighbor, a colleague, or other family members.
+Many of our guests bring their partner (spouse, significant other), or occasionally a friend, a neighbor, a colleague, or other family members.

 The TG040 foundation is led by a steering committee, where all the hosts discuss our policies.
 We regularly have special events, like the New Year’s Buffet on the first Saturday of a year, gala-evenings, Oktoberfest, and workshops in make-up, hairdo, etcetera.

 a.
 Help transgender *) people in (self)acceptation and guidance as far as we can.

 b.
 TG040 aims at integration, social acceptance, emancipation, and equal treatment for transgender people.

 c.
 We want to facilitate communication between people and organizations that are involved with transgender in one way of another.